ZSarver/CVInvaders/readme.md

 #### Dating websites

-Rest comfortably in the knowledge that while she'll never reply to your message, she's having a *blast* shooting your heart to pieces!
+Rest comfortably in the knowledge that while she'll never reply to your message, she's having a *blast* leaving your heart in laser-scorched pieces!

 #### Grant applications